Annual Reporting Forms

 Parents must submit their intent to homeschool to the school district where they live by October 1 of each year.
 Children ages 7-17 must receive instruction.
 There are special rules if you start homeschooling a child at age 16.
 Contact MÂCHÉ for further information at info@mache.org.

-The first year: Submit immunization records along with your intent to homeschool when your child turns 7.
+The first year: Submit immunization records and Initial Report to Superintendent by Oct.
+1st of the year your child turns 7 before Oct.1st.

-Subsequent Years: File your intent to continue homeschooling.
+Subsequent Years: File your Letter of Intent to Continue Homeschooling.
 You must also submit immunization records again when they enter seventh grade or at age 12.
 Once your child turns 16, reporting is no longer necessary unless you begin homeschooling at age 16.
 If you begin homeschooling a child at the age of 16, you must submit a letter of intent to continue until the child turns 17.
 If you withdraw your student out of another school to begin homeschooling in the middle of a school year, you must report to the district within 15 days after the withdrawal.

 Minnesota law does not specify how home educators should write their annual report, only that it is due by October 1 each year and certain information must be communicated.
 MÂCHÉ encourages you to use one of our forms or to write your own letter instead of any documents a local school district may send, because those usually are, to some degree, in error.
 Do not set precedent by reporting more information than the statute specifies.